 Similar to many practices in medicine, no allocation process can always be rigidly applied, and clinical discretion may sometimes be necessary to overcome unexpected impediments to normal allocation.
 In these rare circumstances, all cases that deviate from normal allocation practice are audited by experienced transplant clinicians through RTAC and the respective state transplant advisory committees to ensure that the deviation was acceptable and justified.
 Where deviations occur, the over-riding principle remains to ensure that all kidneys that can be used are effectively and fairly allocated to a wait-listed patient.
 In addition to unplanned allocation deviations, certain authorised deviations from usual allocation rules are also recognised.
-These occur in the case of urgent listings, paediatric recipients, the Australian Paired Kidney Exchange, hepatitis C positive donors and donors with a rare blood type (see Section 5.4.4).
+These occur in the case of urgent listings, paediatric recipients, the Australian and New Zealand Paired Kidney Exchange Program, hepatitis C positive donors, increased viral risk donors (IVRD) and donors with a rare blood type (see Section 5.4.4).

 Matching the quality of the donor kidney to the likely longer-term survival of the recipient is now seen as an important principle in allocation policy (as described in Section 5.3.2).
 11,35,36 In basic terms, kidneys with a longer predicted life span are best allocated to recipients with a longer predicted life expectancy and vice versa.
 In this way, optimal recipient outcomes are achieved from the available donor pool.
 Several countries have adopted some version of this approach to allocation.
-Adding this principle of "survival matching" to the Australian allocation process is currently regarded as a very high priority (see Section 5.7).